Which Seahawks' free agents might return in 2017? Here's a look

 The NFL never really sleeps anymore.

-But what has been at least a little bit of a lull in activity in the two weeks since the Super Bowl will end soon.
+But what has been at least a little bit of a lull in activity in the two weeks since the Super Bowl will soon end.

-The NFL Combine will be held March 1-5 in Indianapolis, followed by the beginning of the free agent signing period March 9.
-The Combine has typically been held a little bit earlier, and that it now merges so closely to free agency means there could be more news — and certainly more rumors — emanating out of Indy than ever before.
+The NFL Combine is set for March 1-6 in Indianapolis, followed by the beginning of the free agent signing period March 9.
+The Combine has typically been conducted a little bit earlier, and that it now merges so closely to free agency means there could be more news — and certainly more rumors — emanating out of Indy than ever before.

 Which makes it a good time to review Seattle’s free agent situation before the storm hits.